HeardLibrary/digital-scholarship/computer/command-windows.md

 # Applications of the command line

 The general rules that we have learned about absolute and relative paths for Windows also apply to Unix-style paths.
-Unix style paths are important because they are the basis of Internet URLs and are used in HTML.
+Unix-style paths are important because they are the basis of Internet URLs and are used in HTML.
 There are two primary differences between Unix-style paths and Windows paths:

 - The direction of the slash is reversed in Unix-style paths.
 Forward slashes (`/`) are used instead of backslashes (`\`) to separate the parts of the path.
-- Unix style paths do not include a drive letter.
+- Unix-style paths do not include a drive letter.
 The root directory is simply `/`.

 **HTML**